 ‘We acknowledge that the City of Thunder Bay has been built on the traditional territory of Fort William First Nation, signatory to the Robinson Superior Treaty of 1850.
 We also recognize the contributions made to our community by the Métis people.'
 Thunder Bay Public Library

-Visit our Indigenous Culture page for links to language portals and some information on different periods of culture including the Blackduck.
+Visit our Indigenous Culture page for links to Indigenous language portals and official artists pages.

 Visit our Indigenous History page for important historical links.

 Visit our Indigenous Authors page for information about key artists and links to our collection.

 Visit our Indigenous Literature page for links to some of the Adult books we have in our catalogue along with information on First Nations Communities Read and some Indigenous Writing Challenges.

 Visit our Indigenous News page for links to First Nations, Inuit, and Metis news outlets.

 Visit our Indigenous Organizations page for links to various Indigenous organizations, as well as links to business, government, education, and health organizations that First Nations, Inuit, and Metis may find beneficial.